Jorenar/blog/2021-07-05-vla-pitfalls.md

 A fair share of the text will focus on problems caused by automatic VLA, thus to further reflect on that an abbreviation _aVLA_ will be used.
-About good sides of the feature (which mostly include _variably-modified types_ - essentially pointers to VLA) an another article will be written.
+About _variably-modified types_ -- the good (well, relatively) part of the feature -- another article will be written.

 # Allocation on stack

 Let's address the elephant in the room: aVLA usually are allocated on stack.
-This is the source of the most of the problems, the source of discontent among programmers, the reason why even allowing any VLA into the codebase it's usually a code smell.
+This is the source of the most of the problems, the source of discontent among programmers, the reason why even allowing any VLA into the codebase is usually a code smell.

 Let's consider a painfully simple, very favourable to aVLA, example: